 Local councils have the freedom to determine the eligibility criteria for these grants.
-However, we expect the funding to help those businesses which – while not legally forced to close – are nonetheless severely impacted by the restrictions.
+However, we expect the funding to help businesses that are severely impacted by the restrictions.

 This could include:

-- business required to close but which do not pay business rates
+- businesses which do not pay business rates

 Businesses excluded from the fund

 You cannot get funding if:

 - your business is in administration, insolvent or has been struck off the Companies House register